System FR as Foundations for Stainless: Related Work

 Our system follows Nuprl~\cite{DBLP:books/daglib/0068834} (and other computational type theories) style of starting out with an untyped calculus and then introducing various types to classify untyped terms based on their behaviors.
-Nuprl supports a very expressive type system, which covers the types we present in this paper except impredicative polymorphism.
-Nuprl's metatheory is formalized in Coq~\cite{anand2014towards}.
+Nuprl supports a very expressive type system, which covers the types we present in this paper, except impredicative polymorphism.
+In a large development, Nuprl's metatheory has been formalized in Coq~\cite{anand2014towards}.
+One part of that formalization relies on the use of the Coq axiom of functional choice {\tt FunctionalChoice\_on}, which gives a function $f$ from $A$ to $B$ when a formula of the form $\forall a: A.\ \exists b: B.\ \phi(a,b)$ holds.
 Nuprl does not use SMT solvers for automation, but relies instead on built-in and user-defined tactics similarly to Coq.

 Our reducibility definition for recursive type is inspired from step-indexed logical relations~\cite{DBLP:conf/esop/Ahmed06}.
 The main difference is that the indices in step-indexed logical relations do not appear at the level of types, but at the level of the logical relation that gives meaning to types.
 In System FR we internalize the indices at the level of recursive types in order to give more expressive power to the users, and let them specify decreasing measures for recursive functions that manipulate infinite data structures.
-This treatment of recursive types is similar to the TORES~\cite{DBLP:conf/rta/Jacob-RaoPT18} type system.
-Their recursive types can be indexed by an arbitrary index language, while we only support recursive types indexed by natural numbers.
-They provide a decision procedure for a rich type system combining inductive types, coinductive types, and such indexed recursive types.
-Their metatheory does not handle polymorphism nor refinement types for the moment.
+This treatment of recursive types is similar to the TORES~\cite{DBLP:conf/rta/Jacob-RaoPT18} type system, where recursive types can be indexed by an arbitrary index language.
+We only support recursive types indexed by natural numbers.
+TORES provides a decision procedure for a rich type system with inductive types, coinductive types, and indexed recursive types, yet its metatheory does not handle polymorphism nor refinement types.